presenta-software/doc-presenta-lib/docs/guide/README.md

 })
 ```

-We can add a `scene` that is an object that contains, at least, the `blocks` array:
+Add a `scene`, an object that contains, at least, the `blocks` array:

 ```js
 var myPresentation = new Presenta('#app', {